jonwiseman/LFJ/README.md

 6. add_game
 7. delete_game
 8. query_game
-9. set_game_name
+9. edit_id
+10. edit_name
+11. list_games

 **Event Queries**
 These are queries that allow interaction with the event and registration tables:

-10. create_event
+12. create_event
-11. delete_event
+13. delete_event
-12. get_events
+14. get_events
-13. query_event
+15. query_event

 **Membership Queries**
 These are queries that allow interaction with the membership table:

-14. create_membership
+16. create_membership
-15. delete_membership
+17. delete_membership
+18. set_skill

 **Performance Queries**
 These are commands that allow the input of game statistics.

-16. perf_template
+19. perf_template
-17. update_perf
+20. perf_update

 **Miscellaneous Commands**

-18. help
+21. help
-19. exit
+22. exit

 You can specify which prefix is used to address the bot by changing the configuration file.